aashishsec/pyWebCrawler/README.md

 ## Usage

--Give url to tool that you want to crawl.
+- Give url to tool that you want to crawl.

 - This python code will save the results of the analysis to a file named 'pyWebCrawler.txt'.